Hong Kong Experience the best of the city

 10. Take a harbor cruise

 Let’s face it, everyone who has ever heard of Hong Kong dreams of taking a cruise on one of the iconic red-sail Chinese junks.
 If you aren’t on a tight budget, I would highly recommend splurging a bit for this unique Hong Kong experience.
-For the most reasonable prices, Aqualuna offers some of the best and most affordable packages in the city.
+For the most reasonable prices, this AquaLuna evening sail package is one of the best and most affordable packages in the city.
 Rides usually last for 45 minutes and although it is pricey, consider it a once in a lifetime experience.

 The Star Ferry is another great way to enjoy the harbor views.
 It’s a huge tourist attraction in Hong Kong and for good reason.
 With pocket-friendly options, there’s no reason not to add it to your to-do list.
 Plus, no Hong Kong experience would be complete without a ride on the Star Ferry.
 The ferry, which connects Hong Kong Island and Kowloon, is a lovely way to cross the harbor and departs from Central to Tsim Sha Tsui, every 8 minutes and from Wan Chai to Tsim Sha Tsui, every 12 minutes.

 However, if you really want to enjoy the epic views of the city’s harbor and skyscrapers from the water, I highly recommend taking the Star Ferry Harbor Tour.
 The tour runs an hour-long circular route around Victoria Harbor, calling at Tsim Sha Tsui, Central and Wan Chai.
 Unfortunately, tickets are sold daily on first-come-first-served-basis at the harbor.
 So, if you’d like to book tickets beforehand and skip the long queues, get your Star Ferry Harbor Tour tickets here.